Get Practical Leadership Tips and Insights

 You’re Probably Not Going to Like This

 If you are not taking care of yourself, you’re not leading well.
 Effective leadership starts with leading your own personhood.
-Your first responsibility is to lead yourself – body and soul.
+Your first responsibility is to lead yourself, body and soul.
 If you do this well, it will overflow into the lives of those you love and lead.
 It will overflow into the places, seasons, situations, and opportunities of life.
 I walked past a good-looking young man the other day.
-He looked healthy from the inside out.
-He displayed a beaming white smile, a skip in his step, and boasted well-crafted shoulders, chest, and arms.
+He looked healthy from the inside out, displayed a beaming white smile, a skip in his step, and boasted well-crafted shoulders, chest, and arms.
 He carried in one hand what looked like a carefully blended health drink.
-He is probably more than thirty years younger than me.
-Was I jealous?
+He’s probably more than thirty years younger than I. Was I jealous?
 Maybe a little.
-I don’t know the young man so I cannot speak to his intellectual development nor his spiritual condition.
-I cannot speak to his character.
-But the
+His days of testing have not yet come.
+I don’t know the young man, so I cannot speak to his intellectual development or his spiritual condition.
+I cannot speak

 Read More »